Distributions of Integral Points and Dedekind Zeta Values: Introduction

+For Step (1), it is necessary to refine the equi-distribution property in \cite{Zhang}.
+In Proposition \ref{prop: c_T}, the asymptotic behavior of the integral for the volume of a certain truncation window is expressed in terms of the volume $v_\chi$ of a certain polytope $P_\chi$ and a term involving powers of the logarithm.
+Following the method in \cite{SZ19}, the proof of this proposition is given in the appendix.

+One needs to study the volume $v_\chi$.
+By investigating the polytopes induced by submodular functions, we can reduce the problem to certain graphical zonotopes (see Lemma \ref{lem-submodular}).
+Combining this with standard results in graph theory (such as Cayley’s identity), we obtain the volume of these polytopes.
+It is interesting that such graphical zonotopes also appear in Arthur’s trace formula (see \cite{FL11}).

-The above steps (1,2,3) are inspired by, and run parallel to, the proofs in \cite{JL24B, Lee}.
-Note that there is the condition that $\chi(0) = 1$ or $\chi(x)$ splits over $F_v$ at those $p$-adic places $v$ of $F$ for $p \leq n$ in \cite{JL24B, Lee}.
+Note that in \cite{JL24B} there is the condition that $\chi(0) = 1$ or $\chi(x)$ splits over $F_v$ at those $p$-adic places $v$ of $F$ for $p \leq n$.
 Under such a condition, it is enough to consider the conjugation action of $G$ on $G$.
-To remove this condition, we replace this action to the conjugation action of $G$ on $\wt{\fg}$.
+To remove this condition, we replace this action by the conjugation action of $G$ on $\wt{\fg}$.
 As mentioned above, the corresponding (generalized) $\kappa$-orbital integrals are exactly certain twisted orbital integrals on $\wt{\fg}$ which can also be related to orbital integrals on endoscopic groups by the fundamental lemma.
-Moreover, to remove the restriction of residue characteristic for the fundamental lemma of Lie algebras, we apply the fundamental lemma of groups for full Hecke algebras (See the proof of Theorem \ref{fl}.)
+Moreover, to remove the restriction of residue characteristic for the fundamental lemma of Lie algebras, we apply the fundamental lemma of groups for full Hecke algebras (see the proof of Theorem \ref{fl}.)

-The zeta functions in step (4) have a closed relation with the theory of beyond endoscopy \cite{Arthur18}, which is a strategy Langlands advanced to apply the trace formula to the general principle of functoriality.
+The zeta functions in step (4) have a close relation with the theory of beyond endoscopy \cite{Arthur18}, which is a strategy Langlands advanced to apply the trace formula to the general principle of functoriality.
 In the strategy, certain kind of Poisson summation formula should be applied to the elliptic part of the trace formula.
-For this, as observed by Arthur, one may study analytic behaviours of orbital integrals by realizing them as residues of these zeta functions.
-Some partial results for $\GL(3)$ are obtained in \cite{Arthur18}.
-From this point view, the summation of $N(X_\gamma, T)$ over the stable elliptic orbits $\gamma$ by applying our main Theorem \ref{thm-main} may provide interesting connections to the theory of beyond endoscopy.
+For this, as observed by Arthur, one may study analytic behaviors of orbital integrals by realizing them as residues of these zeta functions.
+Based on this observation, the second named author and Espinosa generalize the work \cite{AliI} to $\GL_3(\Q)$ \cite{DM26}, which isolates the contribution of the trivial representation from the regular elliptic part of the trace formula via a Poisson summation formula.
+From this point of view, the summation of $N(X_\gamma, \CT)$ over the stable elliptic orbits $\gamma$ by applying our main Theorem \ref{thm-main} may provide interesting connections to the theory of beyond endoscopy.

-Finally, we consider the case that $\chi(x)$ is reducible.
-The equidistribution property in (1) also holds by the work of Zhang \cite[Theorem 1.2]{Zhang}.
-Moreover, for the case $n=2$ and $F = \BQ$, Xu-Zhang \cite{XZ} relates $N(X,T)$ to local integrals.
-We expect the present work generalizes to this new setup.
-This is a work in progress.